10 Easy Sheet Pan Suppers for Fall

 For many of us, fall means the return of routine, cooler temperatures, and harvesting the last of summer's bounty.
 It's also the time of year when ingredients like squash, potatoes, and root vegetables are at their very finest.
 Combine that with the seasonal chill in the air, and cranking up the oven suddenly feels like a good decision for the first time in months.

 But we also know that fall can be one of the busiest times of year, with school returning, soccer starting up, and recitals coming around the calendar.
 Here are 10 of our favorite sheet pan suppers that take advantage of autumn's flavors and are easy enough for the hectic back-to-school season.
 They're fast and nearly effortless, and clean-up is a breeze.
-What's more, you can use Walmart Grocery Pickup or Delivery to get everything you need for these dinners shopped for you so you spend more time with your family and less time roaming aisles.

 Before you get started, check out our tips for sheet pan success.